woudsma/p5js-es6-boilerplate/README.md

 Starts a local development server which you can visit at `http://127.0.0.1:3000`

+> You can kill the development server process using the `Ctrl + c` key combination.
+> If you make changes to a file in the `public` folder, such as `index.html`, you'll have to manually refresh the page or restart the development server to see the changes.

 ### Production

 Create an optimized production build from the code.
 The compiled HTML/CSS/JS can be copied to any web hosting provider (e.g. via FTP), and will be able to run in most browsers.